 Mass. community college to arm campus cops

-Bristol Community College officers could begin carrying guns as early as next April.
+- Bristol Community College officers could begin carrying guns as early as next spring

 A Massachusetts community college's board of trustees has approved — with a 7-2 vote — a measure that would arm campus police.